ruimarinho/bitcoin-core/README.md

 ```

 These configuration values may also be set on the `bitcoin.conf` file of your platform installation.

-By default, port `8332` is used to listen for requests in `mainnet` mode, or `18332` in `testnet` and `regtest` modes (the regtest change will be changed to `18443` in [0.16](https://github.com/bitcoin/bitcoin/pull/10825)).
-Use the `network` property to initialize the client on the desired mode and automatically set the respective default port.
-You can optionally set a custom port of your choice too.

 The RPC services binds to the localhost loopback network interface, so use `rpcbind` to change where to bind to and `rpcallowip` to whitelist source IP access.